-- Formulating and recommending to the Board of Directors the CSR Policy and monitoring the same from time t o time. - 2.
-The Committee will review and evaluate the sustainability agenda, suggest modifications, discuss and recommend action plan to take the CSR activities forward. - 3.
-CSR Committee will monitor the spend on CSR activities by the Company as well as ensure that the Company spends at least the minimum sum as may be prescribed from time to time pursuant to the Act and Companies (Corporate Social Responsibility Policy)Rules, 2014 or such higher sum as may be decided by the Board of Directors of the Company.
+- Formulating and recommending to the Board of Directors the CSR Policy and monitoring the same from time to time. - The Committee will review and evaluate the sustainability agenda, suggest modifications, discuss and recommend action plan to take the CSR activities forward. - 3.
+CSR Committee will monitor& recommend the spend on CSR activities by the Company as well as ensure that the Company spends at least the minimum sum as may be prescribed from time to time pursuant to the Act and Companies (Corporate Social Responsibility Policy)Rules, 2014 or such higher sum as may be decided by the Board of Directors of the Company. - Monitor the CSR Policy.

-CSR POLICY
+(D) CSR POLICY